ElmarJ/casual-uva.nl/posts/message_to_students.md

 title: Message to our Students
 date: 2022-04-30T12:53:00.000Z
 author: Casual UvA
-summary: "A letter to the students of the striking departments: \"Thank you for your solidarity and patience as we work towards an outcome for better education.
-We also understand that some of you may be frustrated by delayed grades, and apologise for the inconvenience this may cause.\""
+summary: 'A letter to the students of the striking departments: "Thank you for your solidarity and patience as we work towards an outcome for better education.
+We also understand that some of you may be frustrated by delayed grades, and apologise for the inconvenience this may cause."'
+tags:
+  - updates
 ---

 Dear students,